-This week’s tip comes from a reader who has a first-world problem many of us are familiar with.
+I recently had a reader reach out with a first-world problem many of us are familiar with.
 She asked (and I quote):

 But here is my answer in two words:

 You can’t control your mother-in-law and you definitely can’t control her buying habits.
 To try to do so would just result in frustration for her and you.

 The only person you can control is yourself, so here are 2 steps I suggest you take to minimize your gift-receiving woes…

 It’s as simple as that.
 If there are particular things you’d like your child to receive, just ask for those things.
 Possibilities: